Treecom/alpine-meteor/README.md

 See example folder how to build your application docker container.
 Simply copy files from example folder into your Meteor project.
 Setup options in `docker-build.sh` file and run `sh docker-build.sh`.

-TIP: Also graficmagic and phantomjs is avaliable just by uncomment RUN lines in example Dockerfile.
+TIP: Also imagemagick, graficmagick and phantomjs is avaliable just by uncomment RUN lines in example Dockerfile.

 ## Big thanks to